pdfernhout/Twirlip2/design/market-research.md

 They say it applies to any pull requests.
 Such agreements seem typical when a company plans a proprietary for-pay Enterprise version?
 But the FSF and other places use them as well, so that does not prove anything (although expectations might be different when signing broad agreements with, say, the FSF or the Apache project).
+But Nylas are so far very open source, so definitely a big step forward whatever is down the road.
 https://nylas.com/N1
 https://github.com/nylas/N1
 https://github.com/nylas/n1-plugins